 The stairs are leading directly to the centre of their respective platforms, and again there are large spaces at the bottom of them.
 However, passengers who want to go on the sides of the platform will find it gets much more narrow, but those who stay in the center can see the opposite platform's large space and get the impression of a much deeper station.

-Points of interest includes the Montreal Casino, the Montreal Biosphere, which is an environmental museum, but is as famous for its shape as a geodesic dome, Six Flags' amusement park La Ronde, as well as Circuit Gilles-Villeneuve, which is a world renowned motorsport track which has hosted major series including Formula 1, Nascar and sports cars.
+Points of interest include the Montreal Casino, the Montreal Biosphere, which is an environmental museum but is as famous for its shape as a geodesic dome, Six Flags amusement park La Ronde, as well as Circuit Gilles-Villeneuve, which is a world-renowned motorsport track which has hosted major series including Formula 1, Nascar and sports cars.

 The tracks between this station and Berri-UQAM are the deepest point in the network where they reach 55m below ground.